tamsamas/0-96-oled-display-mirror/README.md

 Also, you can set a custom place on your display that you want to specifically mirror to your oled.

-Side note: use 230400–460800 baud for more stable video transmission - Make sure to match for the both codes.
+Side note: use 230400–460800 baud rate for more stable video transmission - Make sure to match for the both codes.

 BTW THE CODE SHOULD WORK OUT OF THE BOX!!
 Just flash and run the py script.
-If it doesn't, here's how to fix:
+If it doesn't work, here's how to fix:
 List the USBtoUART chips and find your ESP32 or any microcontroller that works with my code, and copy the output and replace it in the python script.